kncept/junit-reporter/README.md

 # junit-reporter [![Build Status](https://travis-ci.org/kncept/junit-reporter.svg?branch=master)](https://travis-ci.org/kncept/junit-reporter)

 A plugin to convert XML test results to HTML and perform some aggregation.<br/>
-No config required by default.<br/>
+There is no config required by default.<br/>
 Also useful if you need the XML files and still want a human-readable output.

 # Gradle